Hunziker House

 Hunziker House refers to several historic houses in the United States; including Julius Hunziker House, Marge Hunziker House and O. F. Hunziker House.
 Hunziker House also refers to the "Casa Hunziker" found in Switzerland.

-Casa con studio Hunziker
+Casa Hunziker

 The Casa Hunziker is a modern single family home and studio designed by Swiss architect Rudy Hunziker for his own residence.
 It is located off the Via Gola di Lago in Capriasca (near Tesserete and Lugano), Canton Ticino, Switzerland.

 Julius Hunziker House

 The Julius Hunziker House is a Tudor Revival classic designed by architect Ward Wellington Ward in 1926 for Julius Hunziker.
 The house is located at 265 Robineau Road in Syracuse, Onondaga County, New York.
 The Hunziker House was listed February 14, 1997 on the National Register of Historic Places as Building #97000087.

 Marge Hunziker House

 The Marge Hunziker House is located in the Reiman Gardens at Iowa State University in Ames, Iowa.
 Constructed in 2001.
 Surrounded by the Town and Country Garden.